Slovenia: Risk Assessment

 - Small domestic market

-- Aging population and demographic growth at a standstill
+- Aging population and demographic growth at a standstill, resulting in a labor shortage

-- Dependent on regional economy and on automotive industry
+- Dependent on regional economic conditions and automobile

 - Slow administrative and judicial procedures